strapi/strapi/docs/3.0.0-beta.x/plugin-development/frontend-development.md

 export default Initializer;
 ```

-### Lifecycle

-(Coming soon)

 ### Injected Components

 (Coming soon)

 ### Routing

-The routing is based on the [React Router V4](https://reacttraining.com/react-router/web/guides/philosophy), due to it's implementation each route is declared in the `containers/App/index.js` file.
+The routing is based on the [React Router V5](https://reacttraining.com/react-router/web/guides/philosophy), due to it's implementation each route is declared in the `containers/App/index.js` file.

 ::: tip
 Each route defined in a plugin must be prefixed by the plugin's id.